ramenguy99/xpg/ROADMAP.md

     - [ ] Synchronization 2 is not actually optional!
         - Remove this as a device feature, enable if the device supports it, otherwise use the fallback mechanism ported / included as the layer mechanism
+    - [ ] Would be nice to have optional features and check if they are supported later.
+Not clear what's easiest way to do this.
 - [ ] If blocked in process_events -> ctrl+c not working
     - [x] Check if should release GIL
-    - [ ] Check if can get interrupt somehow and unblock the loop (e.g. with glfwPostEmptyEvent) [x] on windows glfw waits on WaitMessage -> an easy workaraound would be to wait with some timoeout and check the signals with PyErr_CheckSignals
+    - [ ] Check if can get interrupt somehow and unblock the loop (e.g. with glfwPostEmptyEvent)
+        - [x] on windows glfw waits on WaitMessage -> an easy workaraound would be to wait with some timoeout and check the signals with PyErr_CheckSignals
             - actually glfw does not seem to tell us if any event was received or the timeout expired, which means that we then force a redraw at this timeout which does not seem super ok.
                 - can potentially
-            - not sure if we can actually install the signal handler here -> Using platform specific SetConsoleCtrlHandler works fine [ ] check on linux
+            - not sure if we can actually install the signal handler here -> Using platform specific SetConsoleCtrlHandler works fine
+        - [ ] check on linux
 - [ ] ImGui:
     - [x] vec2 / vec4
     - [x] Drawlist